 The VSTF completed their work and made the following recommendation to the National Standards Commission (NSC).
 The NSC in turn made a commitment to test the recommendation.

-After a camp has successfully completed two accreditation visits, they can potentially move to a five-year cycle if the camp meets established criteria.
-All currently accredited camps would have the opportunity to move to a five-year cycle as long as the established criteria were met.
-A five-year cycle is common in the accreditation world.
+After a camp has successfully completed two accreditation visits, they can potentially move to a five-year visit cycle if the camp meets established criteria.
+All currently accredited camps would have the opportunity to move to a five-year visit cycle as long as the established criteria were met.
+A five-year visit cycle is common in the accreditation world.

 - Input was invited and received from focus groups, LCOL, NCOL, key volunteers, and the field.